livekit/node-sdks/packages/livekit-rtc/README.md

 ### Warning

 Avoid running this with hot reloads (ex. [bun's hot reload](https://bun.sh/guides/http/hot)).
-This is known to cause issues.
+This is known to cause issues with WebRTC connectivity.

 ## Using realtime SDK